FAQs for Individual Donors

 Absolutely!
 Arizona offers several tax credits (Public School, Veterans, Qualified Charitable Organizations, Qualified Foster Care Organizations) in addition to the Private School tax credit.
 You can donate to them all, up to your tax liability.
 So, go ahead and support the causes you love.
 If you like, you can go to AZTAXCREDITFUNDS.COM to make all of your tax credit donations.

-Even if you are filing an extension, your donation must be received by April 15th.
+Even if you are filing an extension, your donation must be received by the date above.

 No, the law states you cannot donate to your own household.